| Various

 represent a single, unified phenomenon, nor have they been shown to have

+the mystical properties attributed to auras.
 Not surprisingly, there have been various attempts

 to photograph the aura.
 For example, in the 1890s a French army officer